 High rise cities, Niagara Falls and the Rocky Mountains

-Whisk through the Canadian Rockies aboard a train, spot a blue whale in Quebec, visit the high rise city of Toronto or take in the stunning Niagara Falls, watch bears in their natural habitat or go to a Rodeo a holiday to Canada is an unforgettable one.
+We can promise you that a luxury holiday to Canada is an unforgettable one.
+You can whisk through the Canadian Rockies aboard a train, go blue whale spotting in Quebec, visit the high rise city of Toronto, take in the stunning Niagara Falls, watch bears in their natural habitat or go to a Rodeo – the options are imaginative and seemingly endless.

 Time difference: GMT -4 hours to -7 hours, subject to destination

 The largest city in Canada and probably the most well-known.
 Home to one of the tallest buildings in the world, the CN Tower, Toronto is regularly compared to the New York skyline with prominent skyscrapers.
-It also has its’ fare share of green spaces including High Park which has many trails on its’ 400 acre site, as well as a zoo and numerous sports facilities.
+It also has its fair share of green spaces including High Park which has many trails on its 400 acre site, as well as a zoo and numerous sports facilities.

 No visit to Canada is complete without a visit to the spectacular Niagara Falls.
 Consisting of three water falls, the area straddles Canada and the USA.
 One of the best ways to experience a close up view of the falls is to take a boat trip from one of the many boatyards in the area.
 You can also take a walk behind the falls with an organised trek.